 Visit Painswick Rococo Garden in spring

-Springtime visitors should arrive armed and ready to take some enviable Insta snaps – with over 9,000 spring bulbs popping up in the Exedra Garden in April; bluebells blooming from around mid-April to late May; and the large wisteria looking its best towards the end of May.
+Springtime visitors should arrive armed and ready to take some enviable Insta snaps – with over 9,000 spring bulbs popping up in the Exedra Garden in April and eye-catching clumps of iris appearing in late May.

 Springing up in March, nature lovers won’t want to miss the carpets of daffodils at Painswick Rococo Garden.
 With tens of thousands of bulbs planted over the years, visitors can admire the sunny yellow display in the orchard, wildflower meadow and throughout the garden.

-Keen gardeners can take home a small reminder of Rococo Garden, with a whole range of high-quality plants for sale on-site – perfect for anyone looking to breathe new life into their own backyards during spring!
+Keen gardeners can take home a small reminder of their trip to the Rococo Garden, with a whole range of high-quality plants for sale at the on-site Exedra Nursery – perfect for anyone looking to breathe new life into their own backyards during spring!

 Visit Painswick Rococo Garden in summer